SmartCity-UAntwerpen/SimCityFrontend/README.md

 Changes to the protocol are possible for each type of bot.
 These are the common commands.
 Commands **always** end with a newline ``\n``

 A full description of the commands can be found on Blackboard > documentatie 2016 - 2017 > Interfaces > Simulation interfaces.
 The used id is only used between the simulation deployer en the simulation frontend.

+⚠ A new addition to the protocol is the ``ping`` command.
+If the simulation worker is in good health, the response should always be ``PONG`` (in all caps).
+Any other response will mark the worker with an ``UNKOWN`` status.